aws-samples/generative-ai-sagemaker-cdk-demo/README.md

 2. In the navigation pane, choose **Image Generation**.

-3. The **SageMaker Endpoint Name** and **API GW Url** fields will be pre-populated, but you can change the prompt for the image description if you’d like.
+3. The **SageMaker Endpoint Name** and **API GW Url** fields will be pre-populated, but you can change the prompt for the image description if you'd like.
 4. Choose **Generate image**.

 ![streamlit-03](./images/streamlit-image-gen-01.png)